 1. Designate a housing allowance

-The board or congregation should designate a housing allowance for 2023 for ministers who own or rent their home (and for ministers who live in a parsonage and who pay some of their housing expenses from their own funds).
-Find sample housing allowance and parsonage allowance resolutions in chapter 6 of Richard Hammar’s annual Church & Clergy Tax Guide.
+A key end-of-year financial task for a church board or congregation should be designating a housing allowance for 2024 for ministers who own or rent their home (and for ministers who live in a parsonage and who pay some of their housing expenses from their own funds).

-“Because housing allowances can only be provided prospectively (that is, after they have been approved by the board or the board’s designee), obtain approval from the board prior to January 1,” advised Rob Faulk, a CPA and partner with CapinCrouse.
+“Because housing allowances can only be provided prospectively (that is, after they have been approved by the board or the board’s designee), obtain approval from the board prior to January 1,” advises Rob Faulk, a CPA and partner with CapinCrouse.

 2. Review W-4 forms